Korzer420/CurseRandomizer/README.md

 ## Cursed Vessel
 Similiar to "Cursed Mask" this does add additional soul vessel fragments to the pool and let you only have 33/66 at a time.
-This does affect the soul vessel in the UI though.
+This does affect the soul vessel in the UI by the fill amount but not the actual graphic.
 It will be adjusted, to fit percentage-wise with the amount you can store.

 ## Integration
 This section is about how other (rando connection) mod developer can integrate their own items into this mod.
 If you are just a regular player, feel free to skip this part.